DKerp/Horst/README.md

     - A `BTreeMap` gets used for quickly adding new key/commit_ts pairs.
     - If the `BTreeMap` gets too large, we merge it with the main `Vec` store.
     - If a certain commit updates too many keys, it gets directly merged into the main `Vec` store.
-    - Upon conflict detection, both stores are checked for commit_ts higher then the transactions read_ts.
+    - Upon conflict detection, both stores are checked for `commit_ts` higher then the transactions `read_ts`.
   - [x] Let the oracle keep track of pending transaction commits.
     - Successfully commited transactions get saved in a `Vec` with both the `commit_ts` and a `finished` flag defaulting to false.
     - If a transaction successfully completes a commit, it informs the oracle which will set the `finished` flag to `false`.